Thumb Extensor (EPL) Tendon Rupture

 • Non-surgical treatment will not restore the movement lost from EPL tendon rupture.
 Options include simple painkillers, massage with topical anti-inflammatory gel and hand therapy for exercises and a thumb splint.

-• Surgical treatment is commonly tendon transfer, a reconstructive technique whereby a nearby tendon is rerouted and attached to the EPL tendon remnant.
-Direct repair of the frayed ends of the ruptured EPL tendon is usually not possible.
-The tendon transfer utilises an extensor tendon from the index finger (called the extensor indicis proprius or EIP).
-It is performed through three separate skin incisions (one at the wrist, one at the base of the index finger, and one near the thumb base).
+Tendon transfer: this common reconstructive technique reroutes a nearby tendon and attaches it to the ruptured end of the EPL tendon.
+The tendon transfer uses an extensor tendon from the index finger (called the extensor indicis proprius or EIP) and is performed through three separate skin incisions (one at the wrist, one at the base of the index finger, and one near the thumb base).

 There are usually two extensor tendons that straighten the index finger and rerouting the EIP tendon to the thumb is usually very well tolerated.